nextstrain/ncov/docs/dev_docs.md

 ## Releasing new workflow versions

-We use semantic versioning of the ncov workflow, denoting backward incompatible changes with major versions and new features with minor versions.
+We use semantic versioning of the ncov workflow, denoting backward incompatible changes with major versions.
-Prior to merging a pull request that introduces a new backward incompatible change (e.g., requirement of a new version of Augur) or feature (e.g., support for multiple input datasets), take the following steps to document these changes:
+Prior to merging a pull request that introduces a new backward incompatible change (e.g., requirement of a new version of Augur), take the following steps to document these changes:

- 1. Determine the new version number based on whether the changes are backward incompatible or new features.
-For example, if current version is 1.0 and changes are backward incompatible, the new version is 2.0.
-If changes add new features, the new version is 1.1.
+ 1. Determine the new version number by incrementing [the current version](https://github.com/nextstrain/ncov/releases/) (e.g., "v2.0" from "v1.0").
  1. As part of the pull request, document the change(s) from the pull request in [`docs/change_log.md`](https://github.com/nextstrain/ncov/blob/master/docs/change_log.md) with the current date and new version number.
  1. Merge the pull request
- 1. [Create a new GitHub release](https://github.com/nextstrain/ncov/releases/new) using the new version as the tag (e.g., "v1.1" or "v2.0") and release title.
+ 1. [Create a new GitHub release](https://github.com/nextstrain/ncov/releases/new) using the new version as the tag (e.g., "v2.0") and release title.
 Leave the release description empty.

+We do not release new minor versions for new features, but you should document new features in the change log as part of the corresponding pull request under a heading for the date those features are merged.